-From working with hundreds of corporate staff, and keeping up to date with what’s happening in the world of innovation through reading books, reports and articles, I believe that there are five damaging notions (or myths) which are getting in the way of organisations innovating effectively.
+From working across a dozen industries, and keeping up to date with what’s happening in the world of innovation through reading books, reports and articles, I believe that there are five damaging notions (or myths) which are getting in the way of organisations innovating effectively.
 These myths are a growing concern.

 The damaging myths are: